Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Value Function Upper Bound

 Second, notice that the optimal predictive pdf is unique, but the worst-case SDS is not.
 It contains any SDS that has a proper one-step state evolution and a noise whose first two moments satisfy an equation.

-Finally, which is also our original goal, the objective value at $(\hat{p}^{*}_k, \Phi^{*}_k)$ is an upper bound of $V_k^{*}(z_k)$.
-Since the objective value does not depend on $z_k$, we can recursively use the dynamic programming \eqref{eq:dp} to get an upper bound of $V^{*}$. \begin{theorem}[Upper bound of $V^{*}$] Given an initial state-control pair $z_0=(x_0, u_0)$, an upper bound of the optimal worst-case value function $V^{*}(z_0)$ is
+Finally, which is also our original goal, the objective function at $(\hat{p}^{*}_k, \rho^{*}_k)$ is an upper bound of the optimal objective of $\mathbf{P}_1$.
+Since the one-step upper bound does not depend on $z$, one can recursively use the Bellman equation \eqref{eq:bellman} to get an upper bound of the robust value function $V^{*}_k$. \begin{theorem}[Upper bound of $V^{*}_k$] Given an initial state-control pair $z\in\mathcal{Z}$ at time step $k\in\{0,\ldots,T-1\}$, an upper bound of the robust value function $V^{*}_k(z)$ is

-\end{theorem} \begin{remark} We highlight that this upper bound can be computed offline because it only depends on the ambiguity sets $\mathcal{I}_{0:T-1}$.
-It can be used to verify whether the current ambiguity set is too conservative by comparing it with the real-time performance of a Noise-DRPP predictor in practice: if the scores always exceed this upper bound, one can suspect that the ambiguity set is too large. \end{remark}
+\end{theorem} \begin{remark} We highlight that this upper bound can be computed offline because it only depends on the parameters of ambiguity sets $\mathcal{I}_{0:T-1}$.
+Furthermore, the conservatism of this upper bound can be evaluated by the gap between it and another lower bound, as developed in the next section. \end{remark}